 Break down your weekly sessions as follows:

-- Session 1 — Cardiovascular (CV) and flexibility: Make your CV shorter than usual but ideally at least 20 minutes.
+- Session 1 - Cardiovascular (CV) and flexibility: Make your CV shorter than usual but ideally at least 20 minutes.
 Keep the intensity light and finish with 10 minutes of stretching.
 The CV can include running, brisk walking, swimming or cycling which in warm weather can be a real treat.
-However if the temperatures are really hot, work out in the cooler parts of the day.
+However if the temperatures are really hot, work out in the cooler parts of the day and avoid the heat of the midday sun.

 - Session 2 - Resistance training and core: Complete a short 30-minute workout that utilises all the main muscle groups.